 9) Gyachung Kang: (7,952m)

 Due to its lack of significant prominence (700 m) also contributes to its relative obscurity.
-Its twin snow and rock peaks tower above the immediate surroundings, separated by a narrow saddle.
-The mountain was first climbed on April 10, 1964 by Y. Kato, K. Sakaizawa and Pasang Phutar and on the next day by K. Machida and K. Yasuhisa.
-The north face was first climbed in 1999 by a Slovene expedition and was repeated by Yasushi Yamanoi in 2002.
+Hence, its twin snow and rock peaks tower above the immediate surroundings, separated by a narrow saddle.
+The mountain was first climbed by Y. Kato, K. Sakaizawa and Pasang Phutar on April 10, 1964, and on the next day by K. Machida and K. Yasuhisa.
+Similarly, the first climbed from the north face in 1999 by a Slovene expedition and it was repeated by Yasushi Yamanoi in 2002.

 10) Annapurna II: (7,937)

-Annapurna II is part of the Annapurna mountain range, and is the eastern anchor of the range.
-This is the second highest mountain in the Annapurna Himal, after Annapurna (8091m).
-Annapurna 2 was Chris Boninington’s first major climb.
-The impressive mountain rises 7000m seen from Pokhara.
-The normal route is via the West Ridge of the mountain.
-Problem is that than also Annapurna 4 has to be tackled.
-This is a major undertaking as it involves considerable descent,(ascent on the return!).
-Given the obstacle of a 3 kilometer ridge at an altitude over 7000 metres, combined with the fact that this mountain lies just below the magic 8000 metres line, may explain why it has been ascended by few expeditions.
+Annapurna Mountain has many interesting routes leading to the summit but the normal route is via the West Ridge of the mountain.
+Problem is that then also Annapurna 4 has to be tackled.
+This is a major undertaking as it involves considerable descent and (ascent on the return!).
+Given the obstacle of a 3-kilometer ridge at an altitude over 7000 meters, combined with the fact that this mountain lies just below the magic 8000 meters line, may explain why it has been ascended by few expeditions.